Locus-evoke/cs50_grind/README.md

-just grinding the cs50 python course on edx.com.
+Grinding the cs50 python course on edx.org.